 Scope for the involvement of civil society

 When the war ended in 2009, the Sri Lankan government focused on economic and infrastructure development, which has enabled Sri Lanka to achieve the status of a lower middle income country.
 However, there is still an urgent need for accountability and reconciliation, as the root causes of the conflict still remain unresolved.
 With the new government in place, there is hope that Sri Lanka will be able to proceed towards peace and reconciliation and that the scope for civil and political rights will be be increased.

-Low representation of women
+Poor representation of women

-Statistics for the representation of women in elected bodies are the lowest in South Asia.
-Sri Lanka is the only country in South Asia without a quota for women at the local government level.
+Even though Sri Lanka boasts of having had the first female prime minister in the world (in 1960), statistics regarding the representation of women in elected bodies are the lowest in South Asia.
+Sri Lanka is the only country in South Asia without a quota for women at local government level.

 Read more about our work in Sri Lanka

 Power of womenIn the wake of climate change, natural disasters are increasing.
 In Sri Lanka, it is traditionally men who lead the relief work.
 Diakonia wants to change that.
 When women are involved in designing the relief...

 Own livelihood gives meaning to Nandani’s life“I now know that I can do something with my life.”
 Nandani is a member of a marginalised ethnic group in Sri Lanka, she is a woman and a single parent.
 All these factors in themselves were challenging, but the...